zenlex/zenlex/README.md

 # Welcome to my Humble Code Abode 🙏

 ## About Me
 I've been involved with interactive technology for most of my life.
 I enjoy taking things apart to figure out how they work.
 I'm an excellent researcher and self-learner.
-I'm recently finished a 'batch' at the [Recurse Center](https://www.recurse.com) sharpening my skills and being inspired by and learning from a cohort of talented programmers.
 Previously I taught at Universities and worked as a [Lighting and Sound Designer](https://zenlex.github.io/theatreport) and Production Manager.
-I'd love to work on anything interesting.
-I am especially interested in environmental conservation, education, and access to essential resources (food, water, shelter, healthcare).
+I'd love to work on anything interesting, and with my curiosity that's most things.
+I am especially interested in environmental conservation, education, and access to essential resources (food, water, shelter, healthcare) and generally making the world a better place for all.

 <h2>Languages & Tools</h2>
 <div>